calmh/mole/CONFIGURATION.md

     host prompt.
 The default is usually fine, but if there's some unusual stuff on the other side an override might be necessary.
 This is only relevant for the `main` host.
+  - `keepalive` - SSH keep alive interval (seconds).
+If the server is unresponsive for longer than this time, the connection will be terminated.
+    Default is 180, minimum 15.

 Of these, `addr` and `user` are mandatory. `port` is optional and defaults to `22`.
 Either `password` or `key` must be specified so the login can be